Coleshill, Warwickshire: Transport

 The town is close to the M6, M6 Toll and M42 motorways.
 It is on Junction 4 of the M6, with Birmingham City Centre at Junction 6, Sutton Coldfield J5, Nuneaton, Bedworth and Coventry North at J3 and Coventry East at Junction 2.
 The town is connected to East Birmingham by the B4114 Road which subsequently creates a road connection into Birmingham City Centre.

 There is also a route to Coventry via the A446, which becomes the A452 just before the A45 road junction at Stonebridge.
 Upon reaching the western edge of Coventry, it is necessary to follow the A4114 road which now takes you to the city centre ring road A4053 after the A45 was diverted to run south of Coventry acting as a bypass.

 Two regular bus routes serve the town.
 The X13 (previously called X70) passes through Coleshill between Birmingham and Chelmsley Wood operated by National Express West Midlands.
 The 76 passes through between Tamworth and Sutton Coldfield operated by Diamond Bus.

-The town is served by Coleshill Parkway railway station, which reopened in 2007, on the site of the previous Coleshill station, which had closed in 1968.
+Coleshill Parkway railway station opened in 2007 on the site of the previous Coleshill station, which had closed in 1968.
 It is on the Birmingham to Peterborough Line and is served half hourly by CrossCountry as part of their service between Birmingham, Nuneaton, Leicester, Peterborough, Cambridge and Stansted Airport.
 Historically the town was also served by Maxstoke on the Stonebridge Railway which closed in 1917 and Coleshill railway station, originally named Forge Mills, which closed in 1968.
-As a result until 2007, the town's nearest railway station was at Water Orton, some 2.5 mi to the north-west.
+As a result, until 2007, the town's nearest railway station was at Water Orton, some 2.5 mi to the north-west.